httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

            14DIGIT "."
 1DIGIT )
 ~~~

-Values that do not conform to the ABNF above are invalid, and MUST raise an error.
+Values that do not conform to the ABNF above are invalid, and MUST throw an error.

 For example, a header whose value is defined as a float could look like: